openSUSE/obs-landing/_includes/partials/_series-of-posts-about-foster-collaboration.md

 _Our efforts to foster collaboration started in August 2024, when we [introduced labels and bug report links](/2024/08/14/introduction-labels-and-foster-collab).
-This time, we've [improved labels to foster collaboration](/2024/09/25/improving-labels)._
+Next, we've [improved labels to foster collaboration](/2024/09/25/improving-labels).
+Now, we [focused on labeling projects](/2025/01/21/project-labels)_